Geocentrism

-The astronomical predictions of Ptolemy's geocentric model, developed in the 2nd century CE, served as the basis for preparing astrological and astronomical charts for over 1,500 years.
-The geocentric model held sway into the early modern age, but from the late 16th century onward, it was gradually superseded by the heliocentric model of Copernicus (1473–1543), Galileo (1564–1642), and Kepler (1571–1630).
-There was much resistance to the transition between these two theories.
-Some felt that a new, unknown theory could not subvert an accepted consensus for geocentrism.
+The astronomical predictions of Ptolemy's geocentric model, developed in the 2nd century, served as the basis for preparing astrological and astronomical charts for over 1,500 years.
+The geocentric model held sway into the early modern age, but from the late 16th century onward, it was gradually superseded by the heliocentric model of Copernicus, Galileo, and Kepler.
+There was much resistance to the transition between these two theories, since for a long time the geocentric postulate produced more accurate results.
+Additionally some felt that a new, unknown theory could not subvert an accepted consensus for geocentrism.